-Medtronic PLC's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript
+Medtronic plc's (MDT) CEO Geoffrey Martha on Q2 2021 Results - Earnings Call Transcript

 Ryan Weispfenning

+Great.
 Thank you, Bob.
 Let's next go to the line of David Lewis from Morgan Stanley.
 David, please go ahead.

 David Lewis

 Good morning.
 Thanks for taking the question.
-Just two quick ones from me, I'll start with Karen.
-So Karen, the revenue numbers in the quarter again as you mentioned is very impressive.
-Did the drop through on margins, Karen in the second quarter was actually weaker than the first quarter?
-So let me just talk about where those investments going, how should we think about drop through into the back half of the year and where are we on the cost plan?
-Then I have a quick follow up.
+Just two quick ones from me.
+I'll start with Karen.
+So Karen, the revenue numbers in the quarter and the forward momentum is very impressive.
+Did the drop through on margins, Karen, in the second quarter was actually weaker than the first quarter?
+So let me just talk about where are those investments going?
+How should we think about drop-through into the back half of the year?
+And where are we on the cost plan?
+And then I have a quick follow-up.

 Karen Parkhill

 Yes, thanks for that question, David.
-Clearly, we have been focused on investing for the long-term through this pandemic and as a result our margins are a little bit more depressed than normal.
+Clearly, we have been focused on investing for the long-term through this pandemic.
+And as a result, our margins are a little bit more depressed than normal.
 We have said that we expect to be back to more normal margins in the fourth quarter all along and we continue to expect that.

-In terms of the drop through of the additional revenue, we did have some period expensing on the manufacturing front as well, similar to last quarter.
+In terms of the drop-through of the additional revenue, we did have some period expensing on the manufacturing front as well, similar to last quarter.
 We expect that to not be a headwind next quarter.
 And we continue to invest below the gross margin line and particularly as we're focused on, driving the right commercial launches of some of our new products.
 And so, we're focused on investing appropriately, and ultimately getting our margins back to normal by the fiscal fourth quarter.

 David Lewis

-Okay, very helpful and then, Geoff, can see you.
-I mean, there's been $1.6 billion of balance sheet deployment over the relatively near term, over the next six to 12 months, should we expect a similar cadence of deals, should we expect sort of higher or lower?
+Okay, very helpful.
+And then, Geoff, maybe for you.
+I mean, there's been $1.6 billion of balance sheet deployment over the relatively near-term, over the next six to 12 months, should we expect a similar cadence of deals?
+Should we expect sort of higher or lower?
 And then if Karen, if there's any sort of quantification across that $1.6 billion in terms of what the revenue impact could be here over the next six months or so that'd be super helpful?
 Thanks so much.

 Geoffrey Martha

-Yes, David on the M&A it's obviously it's hard to predict, right?
+Yes, David, on the M&A, it's obviously it's hard to predict, right?
 I mean, but, I would suspect a similar cadence of these tuck-in types of deals.
 Again, it is hard to predict, but it is, like I said, part of our strategy, it's something that we're looking to do to augment our R&D.

 Karen Parkhill

-Yes and David, in terms of the revenue contribution, much of what we bought this year are really early stage tuck-ins and it goes along the lines of grow, what we buy don't buy growth.
+Yes.
+And David, in terms of the revenue contribution, much of what we bought this year are really early stage tuck-ins and it goes along the lines of grow, what we buy don't buy growth.
 So these acquisitions are really expected to be larger contributors to revenue in the years ahead.
 The combined expected revenue contribution for the rest of this fiscal year is small.
 And we'll obviously evaluate whenever revenue from an acquisition becomes meaningful to a business, we will certainly adjust it from our organic results until we anniversary that.
 So, the one that we may end up adjusting for starting in next quarter is Companion Medical, because it could be impactful to the diabetes business alone, but certainly not to the total company.

 David Lewis